 According to a recent study, how to do posts receive the most attention on Linkedin.
 Marketing experts say between 1900 to 2000 words in length perform best on Linkedin.
 And get the greatest number of views, comments, and shares.

 And photo-sharing is a great way to show off your company personality.
 Always try to share attractive and informative photos.
-But not meme or your party pics.
+But not a meme or your party pics.

 Hey dude, if you found this post to be useful please share it among your Linkedin connections.